kdent/kdent/README.md

 ### Hello

-My focus is at the intersection of people and technology.
-Most of my work has been considering the impact of technology on individuals and complex social systems or using data science to better understand how those systems function.
-I work on AI Ethics and technology that fosters healthier online communities by combating misinformation, hate speech, abusive language, and toxic content.
+Currently I am a Lecturer at Fordham University in the Computer and Information Sciences department.
+Prior to Fordham, I worked at the Palo Alto Research Center (Xerox PARC) from 2008 to 2021 in various roles finishing as the Research Director for AI.
+I am also the author of _Postfix: The Definitive Guide_ published by O'Reilly Media in 2004.
+I received an M.S. degree in computer science from Columbia
+University.

-Specialties: Technology and society, AI ethics, natural language processing, conversational agents, data science, and complex systems.
+Specialties: Technology and society, AI ethics, natural language processing, data science, and complex systems.

 <!--
 **kdent/kdent** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.